billhinkle/lutronpi-smartthings/README.md

     A SmartThings "SmartApp" service manager application, along with its associated device handlers.
 These Groovy modules all run on the SmartThings platform, with functions both local to the hub and in the cloud.

 UPDATES: beyond the LutronPro 1.x package and its support of Lutron dimmers, switches and 3BRL Picos:
-  * All updates listed in the lutronpi-server README
+  * All updates listed in the lutronpi-server README, including support of multiple Lutron bridges
-  * Service Manager SmartApp: only a single LutronPi server can be selected
+  * Service Manager SmartApp: only a single LutronPi server can be selected (with multiple bridges connected to that)
   * Service Manager SmartApp: new options to enable SmartThings notifications upon bridge updates (e.g. new devices), bridges going offline, or the LutronPi server going offline; optionally prefix Lutron room to Lutron device name; optionally lock SmartThings device renaming from reset by Lutron bridges names; set Pico push/hold timing.
    * Service Manager SmartApp: more robust maintenance and update of communications with the LutronPi server